 Because syphilis symptoms can frequently be overlooked, it is important to get regular STD tests.
 By getting regularly tested, you can keep yourself from spreading the bacteria, while avoiding any dangerous complications that come with its later stages.

 How is Syphilis Prevented?

-Syphilis is commonly spread through sexual activity: vaginal, oral, or anal.
+Syphilis is commonly spread through sexual activity, whether it’s vaginal, oral, or anal.
 Because many people show no outward syphilis symptoms, it is important to practice safe sex with your partners.
-This can involve condoms and dental dams, as well as limiting your number of sex partners or even abstaining from sex altogether.
+This can involve the use of condoms and dental dams, as well as limiting your number of sexual partners or even abstaining from sex altogether.
 While abstaining from sex can seem over-the-top to many people, it does not have to be forever.
 Some people simply abstain from sex until they and their partner can be both be tested for STDs, so they can be certain that they and their partners are free of any sexually transmitted infections.

 If you are showing syphilis symptoms, you may also wish to abstain from sex until you can get tested and treated.
 This can help prevent the bacteria from spreading further.
 If you are given antibiotics, refrain from sex (vaginal, oral, anal, or otherwise) until you have finished treatment.
 Having sex before you are finished could result in infection for your partner and re-infection for you.

 Syphilis can be difficult to diagnose on your own, without testing.
 This is because syphilis symptoms can come and go, or show no symptoms at all.
 This is one of the reasons syphilis is so common: people aren’t aware they are carrying the bacteria, spreading it from one sexual partner to the next.